Cylindrical cosmological simulations with StePS: Algorithm

-of the Ewald split is identical in form to the \Tcube case, but the image set now runs over one integer along the ``$z$''-axis, where $\vec{r}_n = \vec{r}+nL_z\vec{e}_z$ and $\alpha$ is the Ewald-split parameter.
+is identical in form to the \Tcube case, but the image set now runs over one integer along the $z$-axis, where $\vec{r}_n = \vec{r}+nL_z\vec{e}_z$ and $\alpha$ is the Ewald-split parameter.
 In Fourier space, the $z$ component of the wavevector $k_z=\frac{2\pi m}{L_z}$ is discrete due to periodicity in $z$, but continuous in the other components.
-Carrying out the two-dimensional Fourier integrals, the force contribution at $\varrho$ radial and $z$ axial separation becomes
+Carrying out the two-dimensional Fourier integrals, the force contribution at a $\varrho$ radial and $z$ axial separation becomes

-where the kernel
+where the kernel,

-avoids the use of modified Bessel functions by utilizing the analytical Gaussian filtering.
-The $m=0$ mode represents the background contribution of the periodic mass line, yielding a radial force
+avoids the use of modified Bessel functions by utilising the analytical Gaussian filtering instead.
+The $m=0$ mode represents the background contribution of the periodic mass line, yielding a radial force of

 While this Ewald summation converges faster than the direct summation of the periodic images, it is still too slow to calculate directly between every particle-particle interaction.
-To overcome this in the \StePS implementation, we build a two-dimensional lookup table
+To overcome this issue in the \StePS implementation, we build a 2D lookup table,

 on an equally spaced grid in $\varrho$ and $z$ cylindrical coordinates, where $\vec{F}_{\mathbb{R}^3}(\varrho, z)$ is the nearest-image Newtonian force.
-This correction vector is smoothly interpolated during the simulation with Cloud-in-Cell (CIC) or Triangular Shaped Cloud (TSC) method and added to the nearest image interactions.
+This correction vector is smoothly interpolated during the simulation with cloud-in-cell (CIC) or triangular shaped cloud (TSC) method and added to the nearest image interactions.

+Since the direct summation of the periodic images in \SoneRtwo is possible, we used $N_{cut} = 10^7$ real-space periodic images in both direction to construct a brute-force reference lookup-table.
+We used this to find the optimal $\alpha$ Ewald-split parameters for fixed $n_{max}$ and $m_{max}$ values.
+This can be seen in Fig.~\ref{fig:EwaldAlpha}.